↓ Skip to main content

 John E. Ten Hoeve, Mark Z. Jacobson

-The data shown below were collected from the profiles of 118 tweeters who shared this research output.
+The data shown below were collected from the profiles of 117 X users who shared this research output.
 Click here to find out more about how the information was compiled.

 Mendeley readers